Embridge

 A plain list is valid enough for capture, notes, and low-ceremony tasks.

-SYNC-READY EMBRIDGE
+ADVANCED EMBRIDGE

 Add structure when tools need round trips.